augusto-herrmann/transparencia-dados-abertos-brasil/tools/import/dbpedia/README.md

-# DBPedia import script
+# DBPedia import scripts

-This script imports data from DBPedia.
+These scripts import data from DBPedia.
 For more information on the rationale and process, see the
 [source description here](../../../sources/dbpedia/dbpedia.org.md).